tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 12. Instructor Do: Composing Plots (10 min)

-By the end of this activity, students will have received a dry walkthrough demo on how to combine two plot objects to create a plot with subplots.
-This activity will teach students how to create plot layouts and overlay visualizations to create a centralized location for comparative data analysis.
+This activity teaches students how to create plot layouts and overlay visualizations to create a centralized location for comparative data analysis.
+By the end of the activity, students will have received a dry walkthrough demo on how to combine two plot objects to create a plot with subplots.

 **Files:**